-- 5. Within all OGMAs, the following activities are permitted: - a.
-Sanitation harvesting to prevent insect infestations or diseases posing a significant threat to forest health; - b.
-Felling of trees to remove a safety hazard along cutblock boundaries or within road right-of-ways, recreation sites or trails; and - c.
-Timber harvesting for First Nations' cultural purposes. - 6.
-Within all OGMAs, the following activities are permissible as minor intrusions and/or adjustments: - a.
+- 6. Within all OGMAs, the following activities are permissible as minor intrusions and/or adjustments: - a.
 Felling of trees to enable a safe and logical falling boundary where the area does not exceed two hectares; - b.
-Wind firming treatments along a boundary; - c.
+Wind firming treatments along a boundary: - c.
 Road or bridge construction for access to resource values beyond or adjacent to the OGMA, and no other practicable option for road or bridge location exists; - d.
-Construction of rock quarries and gravel pits under authority of forest tenure where the development will be located immediately adjacent to existing roads under tenure and will affect the OGMA by less than 0.5 hectares in total; and - e.
+Construction of rock guarries and gravel pits under authority of forest tenure where the development will be located immediately adjacent to existing roads under tenure and will affect the OGMA by less than 0.5 hectares in total; and - e.
 Road maintenance, deactivation, or brushing and clearing on existing roads underactive tenure within the road permit area. - f.
 Felling to provide guyline clearance, tailhold anchor trees, or to mitigate a safety hazard along cutblock boundaries. - 7.
-Within all OGMAs, the following activity is non-permissible:
+Within all OGMAs, the following activity is non-permissible: - a.
+Salvage opportunities, including firewood; OR - b.
+Any activity not listed in Section 5 or 6.